Flag Etiquette

 Flag Terminology

-Your vessel ‘FLIES‘ a flag (burgee, courtesy flag etc), but she ‘WEARS‘ her ensign.
+Your vessel ‘FLIES‘ a flag (burgee, courtesy flag, etc), but she ‘WEARS‘ her ensign.

 Hoist = the side of the flag where the halyard fits